Annika Hernroth-Rothstein: Venezuela

 In early 2019, she went to Venezuela, and reported that she was threatened, ransacked and beaten by paramilitary groups loyal to President Nicolás Maduro known as colectivos on 23 February 2019.
 She interviewed self-declared interim president Juan Guaido.
 Rothstein returned to Venezuela on 18 April 2019, but she was briefly detained at the airport by the Venezuelan National Guard (GNB) and was subsequently deported.

+Political Analyst

+In October 2021,high level political advisor and analyst, Hernroth-Rothstein joined Ghanaian economic policy think tank Institute for Fiscal Studies (IFS) as chief political analyst.

+Advertising

+In 2022, she joined advertising agency Nomad Ghana as CEO.
+While there, the agency won a number of prestigious awards.

 Awards and honors

 The Algemeiner Journal selected Hernroth-Rothstein in their 2020 list of 100 people positively influencing Jewish life.